 Power Struggle in the Early Turkish Republic

-On Sept 19, Professor Hakan Özoğlu from the University of Central Florida gave a talk titled "Power Struggle in the Early Turkish Republic".
+On September 19, 2018, Professor Hakan Özoğlu from the University of Central Florida gave a talk titled "Power Struggle in the Early Turkish Republic".
 It focused on the transition period (1918-1923) from the collapse of the Ottoman Empire to the emerging of the Turkish Republic.
 Covering three major political/judicial maneuvers, it demonstrated how opposition to and within the emerging Turkish regime was addressed during those pivotal years, and how the resulting power struggle contributed to the form of the new state that arose.

 Professor Yahia Zoubir from KEDGE Business School in Marseille visits MESC

 In the Spring 2018 semester, Prof. Yahia Zoubir from KEDGE Business School in Marseille visited the Middle East Studies Center as Visiting Professor.
 During his time at the center, he engaged with students and gave a talk on 'Security Challenges in the Maghreb: The Nexus between Bad Governance and Violent Extremism' with particular reference to his personal and professional experiences of Algeria, Morocco, Tunisia, Libya, Mali and Niger.
-He also participated in a workshop on Mediterranean and transnational security which took place at the New Cairo campus in May 2018.
+He also participated in a workshop on the Mediterranean and transnational security which took place at the New Cairo campus in May 2018.
 He will also participate in an edited volume along with the other participants.

 Life Trajectories of Islamic Activists: from Egypt to South Africa